AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers: Methodology

 {\bf Formulation.} Based on these observations, we introduce the Structured Bilateral Laplace Unit (SBLU), replacing the one-sided window in Eq. (\ref{eq:ssm}) with a two-sided exponential to reduce gradient vanishing.
-Let $\mathbf{u}(t)$ be the subband signals of a log-mel spectrogram with $F$ mel bands, and extend Eq. (\ref{eq:ssm}) to a complex sinusoidal kernel with a two-sided exponential window:
+Let $\mathbf{u}(t)$ denote the subband signals of a log-mel spectrogram with $F$ mel bands, i.e., the temporal sequences obtained by fixing a mel-frequency band in $\mathbf{X}_\text{mel}\in\mathbb{R}^{F\times T}$ and varying time.
+Note that these subband signals are defined on the original spectrogram grid and are conceptually distinct from spectrogram patches/tokens, which aggregate $P_\text{freq}$ adjacent mel bins and $P_\text{time}$ time frames into a single patch.
+We then extend Eq.~(\ref{eq:ssm}) to a complex sinusoidal kernel with a two-sided exponential window:

 where the kernel size $K > 1$ is odd and $c=(K-1)/2$ is the center index (derivation in Appendix \ref{sec:appendix_a}).
-This operation is analogous to a discrete bilateral Laplace transform.
+This operation can be viewed as a discrete bilateral Laplace transform.
 The two-sided window sacrifices strict causality but gains locality, thus we implement SBLU as a centered sliding-window convolution.
-As the initial phase depends on the window’s time position, phase variability arises; thus, we assume the magnitude after convolution to suppress phase variation:
+Because the initial phase depends on the window position, the complex response exhibits phase variability.
+We therefore use the response magnitude to suppress phase variation:

 with $\mathbf{\Gamma}=\text{diag}(\gamma_1,\ldots,\gamma_H)$ (derivation in Appendix \ref{sec:appendix_b}).
 As the final output is real-valued, we treat $\overline{\mathbf{B}}$ and $\overline{\mathbf{C}}$ as real trainable matrices, while the convolution itself proceeds in the complex domain.